ragodev/edvcfs/README.md

 ![](https://img.shields.io/badge/coverage-88%25-brightgreen.svg)

+This is an *encrypted distributed version control file system* built on top of [fossil](http://fossil-scm.org/index.html/doc/trunk/www/index.wiki).

+# Binaries

 This repository contains builds for fossil that are on non-major architectures / systems.

-# Binaries

 Built using the following: